Democratic Republic of the Congo Entry Requirements

 Includes

-Most nationalities can apply for an e-visa online prior to travel
+Many nationalities may apply for an e-visa online before departure.

 Includes

-United States United Kingdom Canada Australia New Zealand Most EU countries South Africa Kenya Nigeria Most other countries
+United States United Kingdom Canada Australia EU member states China India South Africa Brazil Japan South Korea

 Arrival Process